 Yes.
 Pan sear for a few minutes per side, then transfers to a preheated oven to finish to your desired temperature.
 The area of the steak next to the bone will not sear well due to the meat shrinking of the meat as it cooks.
 It will be identical Pan Seared Oven Roasted Strip Steak.

-How to Grill a T-bone or Porterhouse Steak – A Tutorial
+How to Grill Ribeye Steak

 Ingredients

-- T-Bone or Porterhouse Steaks—choice or prime grade - about 1 inch thick
+- T-Bone or Porterhouse Steaksโchoice or prime grade - about 1 inch thick

-- Salt and pepper to taste OR 7:2:2
+- Salt and pepper to taste or 7:2:2 seasoning (kosher salt, pepper, garlic)

-Instructions
+Step-by-Step Instructions

 Recipe Notes